duse-io/duse.rb/README.md

 Then you can explore the client with its help texts

-	$ duse help
+	$ duse

 	Usage: duse COMMAND ...

 	Available commands:

+	  account        Manage your account
 	  config         Configure the client
 	  help           Displays help messages, such as this one login          login to access and save secrets register       Register a new account
 	  secret         Save, retrieve and delete secrets
+	  version        print the client version

 	run `duse help COMMAND` for more infos

 When you want to see the help texts for subcommands of e.g. secrets

-	$ duse help secret
+	$ duse secret

 	Save, retrieve and delete secrets

 	Usage: duse secret COMMAND ...

 	Available commands:

-	  save           Save a new secret
+	  add            Save a new secret
 	  get            Retrieve a secret
-	  list           List all secrets you have access to delete         Delete a secret
+	  list           List all secrets you have access to remove         Delete a secret
+	  update         Save a new secret

 	run `duse help secret COMMAND` for more infos

 Generally the cli will tell you if an action on your side is required.
 For